pippim/pippim.github.io/programs/mserve.md

 # SQL Tables and Pickled Data Files

-`mserve` data is stored in a unique fashion.
+`mserve` data is stored in various files.
 This section lists the filenames you will need to backup.
 A brief explanation is given for how each file is used.